davefowler/baked/notes/roadmap.md

  - [ ] updating from sqlite server (cache api requests? - have the app poll for changes but pasted on the last date it has in the database - this makes the responses cachable)
  - [ ] Incremental Static Regeneration (https://vercel.com/docs/functions/incremental-static-regeneration, https://www.smashingmagazine.com/2021/04/incremental-static-regeneration-nextjs/)
  - [ ] Load ahead - instead of load all (just load the pages that are linked from the current page - not the whole site)
+ - [ ] Create a "gallery" component example